DTXin/selenium4_testng_java/README.md

 # Introduction
-Demo building an automation framework from scratch with Selenium 4 and REST Assured.

-# Libraries and Frameworks
-This sample using the following libraries and frameworks:
+This is a Selenium-based test automation project built with Java and TestNG, following the Page Object Model (POM) design pattern.
+The framework supports both UI and API testing.

+# Tech Stack Used
 - Java 21 – Programming language
 - Selenium WebDriver 4 – For browser automation
-- Maven – Build tool and package management
+- Maven – Build tool and dependency management
 - TestNG – Test framework for structuring and executing tests
 - REST Assured – For API automation
 - Allure Report – For test reporting
+- Apache Commons CSV - For reading data from CSV files
+- Git & GitHub - Version control

 # Key Features
 - Page Object Model design.